Homological mirror symmetry for the genus two curve: Introduction

-An outline of the proof is given in the next section.
+As one consequence, we have the maybe surprising result that the genus two mapping class group acts faithfully on $D^\pi_{\mathrm{sing}}(H)$.
+An outline of the proof of Theorem \ref{th:main} is given in the next section.
 For now, it is maybe enough to say that the argument relies on the fact that both categories can be described by $A_\infty$-algebras of a very special form ($A_\infty$-deformations of the exterior algebra, with an added group action).
 The determination of the exact $A_\infty$-structure is then reduced to the computation of finitely terms of a superpotential.
 In a wider context, Theorem \ref{th:main} may raise more questions than it answers.
 First of all, Katzarkov's original construction, which embeds $M$ as a holomorphic curve into $\CP{1} \times \CP{1}$ and applies \cite{hori-vafa00} to that situation, leads to a mirror which is similar but not quite the same as the one considered here.
 Presumably, the two resulting categories $D^\pi_{\mathrm{sing}}$ are equivalent, but that remains to be shown.
 Next, the approach followed here has a natural generalization to higher genus curves, and to some higher-dimensional manifolds.
 In a different direction, the use of split-closures is unsatisfactory, since that process is known to lose information \cite{orlov08b}.

-{\em Addenda:} Several relevant preprints have appeared in the time since this one was originally written and distribution.
+{\em Addenda:} Several relevant preprints have appeared in the time since this one was originally written and distributed.
 A general approach to matrix factorizations similar to that in Sections \ref{sec:koszul}--\ref{sec:matrix} is given in \cite{dyckerhoff09}.
 Particularly relevant for us is \cite[Theorem 4.3]{dyckerhoff09}, which could replace the ad hoc computation \cite{seidel08x} in the proof of Proposition \ref{th:endomorphism-characterized}.
 The results of \cite{mehrotra05} and \cite{quintero-velez08} are generalized and put on a more systematic footing in \cite{baranovsky-pecharich09}.
 In particular, \cite[Theorem 2.10]{baranovsky-pecharich09} covers our needs in that respect, since it directly implies Theorem \ref{th:derived-mckay}.
 The generalization of our results to curves of any genus $\geq 2$ is carried out in \cite{efimov09}.
 Finally, \cite{kapustin-katzarkov-orlov-yotov09} contains, among other things, a detailed description of the mirror geometry in Katzarkov's original construction.

 {\em Acknowledgments:} The author would like to thank Mohammed Abouzaid, Denis Auroux, Ludmil Katzarkov, Dima Orlov, and Ivan Smith for their help, as well as the NSF for partial support through grant DMS-0652620.